w3c/csswg-drafts/explainer.md

    being required to go through elements one by one in document order when directional instructions would be much more direct is frustrating

-- **Using the simple and predictable spatial navigation**
+- **Making it easier for authors to support spatial navigation well**

-  If spatial navigation becomes default in the browser, it will be easier for authors to implement a web page using this feature without having to write custom navigation code.
+  If spatial navigation becomes default in the browser, with a predictable behavior, it will be easier for authors to support their users who want this feature.
-  Also it ensures the predictable result and reasonable performance of spatial navigation rather than using frameworks which are quite heavy and slow and don't consider all the diversity of use cases.
+  Unlike today, where they need to write potentially complex pieces of javascript to handle it, in many cases, things will work out of the box, and not only for the specific type of device or category of user the author had in mind, but for any user of spatial navigation. saving authors from needing to reinvent a full solution themselves, which is often difficult to make work performantly, cross browser and cross-device.

 ### Allowing authors to override the default spatial navigation behavior

 Spatial navigation is intended to identify the most-likely desired element in the direction of the key press.
-But "most-likely desired" can depend on the situation.
+But "most-likely desired" can depend on the situation, and author may have specific requirements that diverge from the default behavior.
 For sequential navigation, document order is a well defined concept, since the traversal order is deterministic and non ambiguous.
 With Spatial navigation, there is no such easy definition (See [FAQ](#faq) for why).